displace2023/DISPLACE_Baselines/language_diarization/README.md

 # Expected results
 **Table 2: Baseline language diarization results for the Displace development set(part 1) using embeddings extraction from pretrained ECAPA TDNN SPEECHBRAIN model and  followed by AHC clustering.**
-# Expected results

-Expected DER for the language diarization baseline system on the Displace challenge DEV set are presented in Table 2.

 |  Method       | DER (Dev)   |  JER (Dev)  |